 Jerusalem Basic law: Jerusalem evoked a storm of protest from the international community, resulting in UN Security Council Resolutions 476 and 478 later in 1980.
-These declared that the status of East Jerusalem was no different from that of the rest of the West Bank, that it was "occupied" territory and that all attempts by Israel to change the status of Israel are illegal and will be ignored by international law.
+These declared that the status of East Jerusalem was no different from that of the rest of the West Bank, that it was “occupied” territory, and that all attempts by Israel to change the status of the city are illegal and will be ignored by international law.
 In consequence of these resolutions, most foreign countries removed their embassies from Jerusalem.
-At this time, Israel built several neighborhoods on the periphery of Jerusalem at the border of the enlarged municipality, in order to emphasize its determination that Jerusalem must remain united under its control.
+At this time, Israel built several neighborhoods on the periphery of Jerusalem, at the border of the enlarged municipality, in order to emphasize its determination that Jerusalem must remain united under its control.

 Greater Jerusalem Bill

 Greater Jerusalem Bill is not new; in the 90s, Israeli started working on the “greater Jerusalem” Plan.
 It meant to artificially create a Jewish majority in Jerusalem by further enlarging the borders of the city to include three big blocks of settlements to it: Givat Ze’ev to the north, Ma’aleh Adumim to the east and Gush Etzion to the south.
 At the same time, Israeli policy makers tightened restrictions on the Palestinian population in Jerusalem